mmortonson/my_mdb/README.md

 Features:

-- Add movies you own and specify their formats (e.g. blu ray, iTunes, etc.).
+- Add movies you own and specify their formats (e.g. blu ray, iTunes, etc.) and other information like series name and date(s) viewed.
 - Delete movies from the database.
-- Search for movies that match given criteria (currently, only filtering by runtime is enabled).
+- Search for movies that match given criteria (e.g. runtime or time since last viewing).

 To run from the command line: `./my_mdb.py` followed by the name of your movie database file.
 If this is your first time running the program